cloverfield-tools/prod-module-boilerplate/README.md

   npm run build
   ```

-  It will run webpack once building full and minified versions of your lirary in `./build` with sourcemaps.
+  It will run webpack once building full and minified versions of your libray in `./build` with sourcemaps.

 2. For development